Facility Maintenance: Key Goals, Examples & Job Roles

 • Writing and managing contracts to manage outside vendors for landscaping, security and cleaning

-• Looking at ways to reduce the energy use of a facility, such as replacing older lighting with LEDs or reducing the hours a HVAC unit runs
+• Looking at ways to reduce the energy use of a facility, such as replacing older lighting with LEDs or reducing the hours an HVAC system runs

-• Managing budgets for the whole facility that can include maintenance, vendors, energy consumption, personnel and maintenance management software solutions
+• Managing budgets for the whole facility that can include maintenance, vendors, energy efficiency, personnel and maintenance management software solutions

 • Ensuring that the facility is compliant with health and safety regulations